Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Mudgeeraba recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Mudgeeraba has seen approximately 15 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
-Between FY-21 and FY-25, around 78 homes were approved, with an additional 8 approved in FY-26 so far.
-This results in an average of about 10.2 new residents arriving per year per dwelling constructed over the past five financial years.
+Over the past five financial years, from FY-21 to FY-25, around 78 homes were approved, with an additional 8 approved so far in FY-26.
+This results in an average of about 10.2 new residents arriving per year for each dwelling constructed during this period.

-However, supply is lagging demand, indicating heightened buyer competition and pricing pressures.
-The average value of new homes being built is $891,000, suggesting developers are targeting the premium market segment with higher-end properties.
-In FY-26, $4.4 million in commercial approvals have been registered, showing limited focus on commercial development compared to residential.
-Mudgeeraba records lower building activity than the rest of Queensland, with 59.0% fewer approvals per person.
+The supply of new homes is substantially lagging behind demand, leading to heightened buyer competition and pricing pressures.
+Developers are targeting the premium market segment with higher-end properties, as evidenced by an average construction value of $891,000 for new homes.
+In FY-26, $4.4 million in commercial approvals have been registered, indicating limited focus on commercial development compared to residential.
+Mudgeeraba records markedly lower building activity than the rest of Queensland, with 59.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing properties.

-Furthermore, recent development has exclusively comprised detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
-The estimated population count of 822 people per dwelling approval reflects its quiet, low activity development environment.
-Future projections estimate Mudgeeraba to add 3,043 residents by 2041.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Furthermore, recent development has been entirely comprised of detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+The estimated count of 822 people in the area per dwelling approval reflects its quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Mudgeeraba is projected to add 3,048 residents by 2041.
+If current construction levels persist, housing supply could lag population growth, potentially intensifying buyer competition and underpinning price growth in the future.

 Frequently Asked Questions - Development